ruchtem/moving-mnist-mots/README.md

 This includes the following modifications:

-- (done) Numbers have a fixed order with regard to foreground to background
+- Numbers have a fixed order with regard to foreground to background
-- (todo) Numbers change their size while moving
+- Numbers change their size while moving
-- (done) Numbers change their appearance while moving
+- Numbers change their appearance while moving
+- (todo) Numbers can disappear in a sequence and new numbers can enter

 The generated data can be exported in COCO format or MOTS format.